 Sen. Ed Markey (D-MA):

-It’s prime down ideological bias.
+It’s high down ideological bias.

 Michael Kratsios: